Symphonic Suite from On the Waterfront

 About the Work

 At the suite's emotional center, Bernstein elaborates music from the unforgettable rooftop scene between the young lovers, Terry and Edie.
-Its main theme, associated with Terry (Marlon Brando's character) and a variant of the horn solo, is a characteristically yearning, widely spaced melody—a type that recurs in Bernstein's most sweepingly lyrical vein (it's a cousin to "Make Our Garden Grow" from Candide, for example).
+Its main theme, associated with Terry (Marlon Brando's character) and a variant of the horn solo, is a characteristically yearning, widely spaced melody-a type that recurs in Bernstein's most sweepingly lyrical vein.
+(This melody is a cousin to "Make Our Garden Grow" from Candide, for example.)
 After the violent music resurfaces, Bernstein supplants it with his most glorious transformation yet of Terry's theme and an ode to his defiant endurance.